 1. Nicotinamide mononucleotide (NMN)

 Dosage: 1 g per day, in the morning.

 NMN boosts the production of NAD+, a crucial molecule that fuels a lot of our cellular metabolic reactions needed for survival.
 NAD+ levels lower as we age and can cause dysfunctions that lead to aging and disease development.
 Notably, boosting NAD+ levels via NMN intake can delay and even reverse certain aspects of aging.

-Dr. Sinclair takes high-dose NMN (1,000mg) to boost his NAD+.
+Dr. David Sinclair’s NMN supplement intake involves high-dose supplementation (1,000 mg) to boost his NAD+.
 It may be a lot, but this dosage may be reasonable since NMN can be destroyed by stomach acid.
 Some companies even developed special liposomal NMN formulations to protect it and ensure maximal absorption even with lower doses.
 On the other hand, in a study of older women’s insulin sensitivity, 250 to 500 mg is also adequate.

+Dr. Sinclair’s resveratrol regimen involves a daily dose of 1 g per day in the morning.
 Resveratrol is a compound naturally found in some plants such as grapes, blueberries, and plums.
-According to Sinclair, resveratrol and NMN complement one another.
+According to Dr. Sinclair, resveratrol and NMN complement one another.
 Resveratrol activates the sirtuins.
 Sirtuins are anti-aging genes that guard and protect our DNA, but their activities are NAD+-dependent.

 The alleged benefits also consist of: encouraging the expression of anti-aging-associated genes, promoting optimal mitochondrial function, and insulin responsiveness, aiding in keeping healthy glucose levels and supporting a healthy inflammatory response.